-Current information about the insurance will be sent out through your student email, the Parent Club, and posted on the Student Development website.
+Current information about the insurance will be sent out through your student e-mail, the Parent Club, and posted on the Student Development web pages.
 Please check all of these for effective dates of coverage and the open and closing of the enrollment/waiver period each semester, as these time frames will vary.

 Should you have any questions please contact the Office of Student Development at 276.326.4207 or e-mail .

 When flu season is underway, it is important to be informed and aware of preventative measures, symptoms, and treatment options.
 Always cover your coughs and sneezes, and keep your hands washed to help prevent the spread of germs.
 Be reminded that typical flu-like symptoms include headache, chills, body aches, fatigue, dry cough, sore throat, stuffy nose, and a fever.
 In addition, if you do become sick with the flu, stay home to rest and prevent spreading the illness.
 If you remain fever-free while being off any fever-reducing medications for a 24-hour period, you may resume normal activity without fear of spreading the flu.